 Bruges, or Brugge, was the perfect end to our Christmas trip.
 It's not as well known as many of the big cities, which is precisely why I think it's one of the best destinations in Europe for Christmas.

-Nicknamed the Venice of the North, Bruges really is a fairytale town with its Flemish architecture, water canals, and picture perfect Grote Square.
+Nicknamed Venice of the North, Bruges really is a fairytale town with its Flemish architecture, water canals, and picture-perfect Grote Square.

-This Belgium town is the definition of cozy and festive.
+This Belgian town is the definition of cozy and festive.
 The decorations are tasteful and done with great care.
-The number of family run and quality restaurants are vast, and the charming streets and canals are perfect for wandering while sipping your rich Belgium hot chocolate and freshly baked Leige waffle.
+The number of family-run and quality restaurants is vast, and the charming streets and canals are perfect for wandering while sipping your rich Belgian hot chocolate and freshly baked Liege waffle.

 In Summary

-I hope this Christmas in Europe itinerary gives some inspiration for you upcoming trip.
+I hope this Christmas in Europe itinerary offered some inspiration for your upcoming trip.
 You'll have an easy time finding convenient flight schedules (and deals) since you're flying into and out of London and Brussels; two major airports.

 The travel time is minimal between each city and is easily done by train.